 Site preparation and the construction of the proposed development will involve the excavation of soil, the movement of extensive volumes of earth and the pouring of concrete for foundations and other hard surfaces.
-These works will take place on a site that is 109m from the River Unshin SAC.
-If appropriate mitigation measures are not taken during construction of the proposed development, then there is the possibility that both surface water quality and groundwater quality could be impacted upon from run off containing silt, soil, hydrocarbons or cement.
-Run-off could be mobilised directly to the Ballysadare River or it could be mobilised to local surface water gullies that lead to this river.
-In addition, groundwater vulnerability in the site is high, and groundwater quality can impact upon surface water quality as these two resources mix at the hyporheic zone, which is the region just under a river or stream bed where there is a mixing of shallow ground water and surface water.
+These works will take place on a site that is 52m from the River Unshin SAC.
+If appropriate mitigation measures are not taken during construction of the proposed development, then there is the possibility that both surface water quality and groundwater quality could be impacted upon.
+Groundwater quality can impact upon surface water quality as these two resources mix at the hyporheic zone, which is the region just under a river or stream bed where there is a mixing of shallow ground water and surface water.
+The site is located in an area of moderate groundwater vulnerability.

-Therefore, as there is a potential risk of direct and indirect impacts arising from the site preparation and construction of the proposed development, appropriate mitigation will be required to maintain the water quality within the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA
+Therefore, as there is a potential risk of direct and indirect impacts arising from the site preparation and construction of the proposed application, appropriate mitigation will be required to maintain the water quality within the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA.